fnordoglargh/metametalmapper/README.md

 A popular region is are the nordic countries *NC* (containing Denmark, Sweden, Norway, Iceland, Finland, Greenland, Faroe Islands, Åland Islands, Svalbard and Jan Mayen).

+### Graph Databases

+A [graph database](https://en.wikipedia.org/wiki/Graph_database) is ideal to store data from MA for further analysis.
+Bands and their members are nodes.
+They are connected through edges storing e.g. data like what pseudonym a member used in a certain band or what instruments were played.

 ## How to use

 `metalMaper.py`, when called without switches, shows a list of compiler switches and some hints